bee-queue/bee-queue/README.md

 - `options`: options object for [node-redis](https://github.com/mranney/node_redis#rediscreateclient)
 - `lockTimeout`: ms, default 5000.
 The experation time of a processor's lock on a job; higher values will reduce the amount of relocking, but if a processor gets stuck, it will take longer before its stalled job gets retried.
 - `globalKeyPrefix`: string, default 'bq'.
 Configurable just in case the `bq:` namespace is, for whatever reason, unavailable on your redis database.
-- catchExceptions: boolean, default false.
+- `catchExceptions`: boolean, default false.
 Whether to catch exceptions thrown by the handler given to `Queue.process`; only set to true if you must rely on throwing exceptions and having them be caught.
 Otherwise, communicate errors via `done(err)`.

 The process function's `maxRunning` parameter sets the maximum number of simultaneously active jobs, defaulting to 1.

+The handler's `done` callback should only be called once.
+The handler function should never throw an exception, unless `catchExceptions` has been enabled.

 It's analogous to [kue's processing concurrency](https://github.com/LearnBoost/kue#processing-concurrency).
 However, `bee-queue` will use only two Redis connections, while kue (and the equivalent in bull, using `maxRunning` instances of the same queue) will use `2 * maxRunning` connections.